App Store Listing

 Create authentication details (typically a username and password) for the reviewer if login is required for your app.
 If your app uses something other than a username and password, provide these details in the App Review notes.
 If an Apple team member can’t sign in, then your review will stop until the issue is resolved.

 Note: Be sure that you can authenticate these credentials in your production environment before submitting a new build for review.

 You can submit an attachment in a wide variety of formats to support your submission.
 While teams may submit attachments as images, PDFs, and other formats, our clients most frequently submit videos for their reviews.
 Videos are necessary for at least two of the following common circumstances:

 - You can’t provide Apple with a live test account in your production environment.
 This is the case for some of our financial clients.

 - Your app integrates with hardware that the reviewer can’t access.
 If this describes your situation, then it is important to record a video that shows your app running on a phone and communicating with its associated hardware at the same time.
 The reviewer needs to see, for instance, that when you tap a button in your app’s UI, the light on the hardware turns green.

-In both cases, it is crucial to demonstrate the core functionality of your app.
+In both cases, it’s crucial to demonstrate the core functionality of your app.
 However, teams certainly don’t need to demonstrate every possible use case.
-We recommend that you keep your video to 2 minutes or less.
-Remember that the reviewer can pause and rewind as needed, so you can fly through your demo.
-You don’t need to narrate it either, unless you think your app has a specific feature that requires an explanation.
+We recommend you keep your video to 2 minutes or less.
+Remember the reviewer can pause and rewind as needed, so you can fly through your demo.
+You don’t need to narrate it either unless you think your app has a specific feature that requires an explanation.
 This situation is rare.